Quantum advantage in a unified scenario and secure detection of resources: Conclusion

 In particular, we have introduced the following communication task.
 There are three parties - the Manager, Alice, and Bob.
 The Manager sends a value of a random variable to Alice and at the same time the Manager also sends some partial information regarding that value to Bob.
 Bob does not know which value is sent to Alice, likewise, Alice also does not know what information is sent to Bob.
 The goal of the task can be achieved if and only if the value of the random variable, which is sent to Alice by the Manager, can be identified by Bob with success probability greater than half.
 Actually, there will be a non-zero error probability.
 However, to help Bob, Alice sends a limited amount of classical or quantum information to him.

 For this task, we have shown the following.
 When Alice sends a qubit the goal of the task can be achieved.
 On the other hand, a cbit communication is not sufficient for achieving the goal of the task.
+Particularly, cbit communication enables Bob to guess certain information sent from the Manager to Alice with probability 1, while guessing other information randomly.
+In contrast, quantum coherence enables Bob to guess the value of the variable in Alice's hands with success probability always greater than $1/2$.
+This manifests one of the main differences between the cbit communication and the qubit communication.
 Moreover, the optimal success probability in the overall process for a qubit communication is higher than the optimal success probability for a cbit communication.
+In fact, this success probability is higher for qubit communication even if along with cbit communication Alice and Bob share randomness which allows mixing of classical strategies.
 Thus, it not only establishes quantum advantage, it also exhibit a more prominent non-classical feature, present in this task.
-In fact, we have obtained a higher success probability compared to other tasks and therefore, this task might be experiment friendly.
+Actually, we have obtained a higher success probability compared to other tasks and therefore, this task might be experiment friendly.
 For applications, we have shown that using present theory it is possible to detect the quantumness of communication in a semi-device-independent manner.
 We further have provided sufficient condition to detect universal coherence present in an ensemble within the same set up.
-Finally, we have shown that for a high dimensional random variable, to achieve the goal of the present task, it may require an arbitrarily high dimensional classical communication.
+Finally, we have shown that for a high dimensional random variable, to achieve the goal of the present task, it may require a very high dimensional classical communication.
 On the other hand, the goal can be achieved via only a qubit communication.
-This establishes an arbitrarily large quantum-classical separation.
+This establishes a very large separation between the quantum and the classical communication.

-For further research, it will be interesting if it is possible to demonstrate our task experimentally.
+For further research, it will be interesting if it is possible to analyze our findings in light of the ``information causality principle'' \cite{Pawowski09}.
+Furthermore, it will also be interesting if it is possible to demonstrate our task experimentally.
 In this regard, we mention that we have used Helstrom bound in many places to obtain optimal figures of merit and this bound is known to be achievable in a practical scenario.